Enneagram & Clutter

 Motivation and behavior became recurring themes in my work, so I began taking a deeper dive into the link between clutter and the Enneagram.

 What is the Enneagram?

 The Enneagram is a 4,000 year old assessment which categorizes people into 9 distinct types.
 Unlike traditional personality assessments, the Enneagram measures motivation vs behavior.
-The deeper I studied the Enneagram, the more apparent it became that there’s a connection between people’s Enneagram number and their relationship with clutter.
+The deeper I studied this assessment, the more apparent it became that there’s a connection between people’s Enneagram number and their relationship with clutter.
 For the past 3 years I have immersed myself in learning more about the Enneagram so I could apply its principles to my work.

 An Enneagram Approach to Organizing

 My methodology unpacks the WHY behind your behavior.

 Understanding your Enneagram number is the first step to connecting the dots between the core clutter principles that I document in my book HOT MESS: A Practical Guide to Getting Organized.